syncfusion-content/xamarin-docs/Xamarin/Backdrop-Page/Header-Configuration.md

 ### Custom icons

-You can customize the default icons in the navigation header by setting the OpenIcon and CloseIcon properties in SfBackdropPage.
+You can customize the default icons in the navigation header by setting the OpenIconImageSource and CloseIconImageSource properties in SfBackdropPage.You may also change the image source formats FileImageSource, UriImageSource, FontImageSource, and StreamImageSource.

 {% tabs %}